mjgasior/cracker-app/cracker-client/README.md

 - `set "REACT_APP_NOT_SECRET_CODE=abcdef" && npm start` - add temporary enviroment variable in Windows cmd.exe
 - `($env:REACT_APP_NOT_SECRET_CODE = "abcdef") -and (npm start)` - add temporary enviroment variable in Windows Powershell
 - `yarn add <package> -D` to add development dependency

-## Run production build with Docker Compose:

-For Docker Compose instructions refer to `cracker-product` repository.

-## Run production build with Docker:

-1. `docker build -t cracker-client:v1 .` - build the client image
-2. `docker network create --driver bridge crackernet` - create the isolated network for Cracker app
-3. `docker run -d --net=crackernet --name crackback cracker-server:v1` - run the server image in the isolated network
-4. `docker run -d --net=crackernet -p 80:80 cracker-client:v1` - run the client image with Nginx proxy in the isolated network, but with exposed port 80
-5. `docker-machine ip default` - the website should be available at this IP

 ## Packages: